 - Must be able to read and write English, and follow verbal and written instructions.

-- Minimum of 2 years in a similar position, with preferable assisted living or independent living.
+- Minimum of three (3) years in similar position, with retirement living or home-care background preferable..

 - Ability to work flexible hours including weekends and evenings.

 - Ability to read, analyzes, and interrupts human service periodicals, professional journals, technical procedures, and governmental regulations.